-If you're not on our E-Trieval solution and you're using a cheap offsite backup like Mozy or Carbonite, OR if you're using outdated tape to back up your data, then give us a call IMMEDIATELY to find out how we can let you sleep easier at night with a far more reliable data backup.
-Plus, during the month of March we're offering the first month free to anyone who upgrades - that's a \$500 savings to you!
+If you're not on our Rapid Recovery solution and you're using a cheap offsite backup like Mozy or Carbonite, OR if you're using outdated tape to back up your data, then give us a call IMMEDIATELY to find out how we can let you sleep easier at night with a far more reliable data backup.
+Plus, during the month of March we're offering a FREE month of offsite storage to anyone who upgrades - that's up to a \$500 savings to you!
 So don't wait; call us today for a free consultation and backup assessment to find out how to protect yourself from data loss, corruption or extended downtime.